FarukDemiral/solutions_repo/docs/1 Physics/5 Circuits/Problem_1.md

 \vec{F} = q\vec{E} + q\vec{v} \times \vec{B}
 $$

-We'll explore real-world applications such as cyclotrons, magnetic traps, and plasma confinement devices by modeling particle trajectories using numerical techniques.
+We'll explore real-world applications such as cyclotrons, magnetic traps, and plasma confinement devices by modeling particle trajectories using numerical techniques

 ## Theoretical Foundation
 The Lorentz force determines how charged particles move through electromagnetic fields.
-Its effects depend on:
+Its effects depend on

 - The magnitude and direction of the electric field $$ \vec{E} $$
 - The direction and strength of the magnetic field $$ \vec{B} $$